nops-io/nops-cloud-account-registration/nops-aws-account-register/terraform-master-payer-register/README.md

 This Terraform module creates CloudFormation stack and creates resources required to register AWS accounts to nOps.

+Before you continue, make sure that:
+- You are logged into your AWS Payer account, or the sinlge member account that you want to onboard.
+- You possess the nOps API Key and nOps Private Key.

 ## Usage
 ```hcl
     module "register_aws_acc_to_nops" {